kktec/voting/README.md

 Install JDK8, set the JAVA_HOME global environment variable to point to it, and put the **bin** folder on your PATH.

+## 2017-05-13 ##
+**NOTE:** This project has been converted to a multi-module Gradle build, with currently 1 sub-project, **voting-core**.

-You can then run the build/tests/codeQuality and generate API documentation from your shell with:
+You can run the build/tests/codeQuality and generate API documentation from your shell with:
 * **Unix:** ./gradlew build
 * **Windows:** gradlew build